qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 everything else Quaterion will handle for you.

 To configure cache you need override `configure_cache` method in `TrainableModel`.
-This method should return instance of `CacheConfig` object, in most of the situations it will just point to device on which you want to store calculated embeddings and set `batch_size` to be used during caching.
+This method should return instance of [CacheConfig](https://quaterion.qdrant.tech/quaterion.train.cache.cache_config.html#quaterion.train.cache.cache_config.CacheConfig) , in most of the situations it will just point to device on which you want to store calculated embeddings and set `batch_size` to be used during caching.